hexdump0815/imagebuilder/doc/daily-driver-experiments.md

   be a bit more useable, but it still is quite slow to use not at last due to the only 2gb of ram i think - arm systems seem to be able to deal a bit better with 2gb or ram and 32bit userland than x86 it seems
+- update: it looks like my test case simply gets a bit too heavy for systems with 2gb of ram as using a rk3288 veyron chromebook with also 2gb ram again later showed the same slowness due to zswap spending a significant amount of time for compressing/decompressing memory - for lighter load such systems should still be quite useable
 - info: v6.0.0 kernel, debian bookworm (32bit i686 userland), 2gb ram, 32gb
   emmc